Rigidity and stability of spheres in the Helfrich model: Introduction

+\end{cor} \end{rmk} The above results indicate \emph{rigidity} of the sphere.
 The question of \emph{stability} of the spherocytes is also important, since, in a patient with spherocytosis, the spherocytes do not regularly become singular; they are instead stable and nominally functional, despite being regularly destroyed by the spleen.
 This behaviour is not typical for the Helfrich model; indeed, we expect that generically perturbed spherocytes revert after a perturbation (if they are ever formed at all), to a standard discocyte shape.
 In general, after a perturbation acts upon a biomembrane, there is no guarantee that the bilayer will return to a global minimum.
 It may focus instead on a stable local minimum, or become singular.

-A local minimum is a global minimum in a reduced class of candidate immersions, typically taken within a neighbourhood of a solution to the Euler-Lagrange equation.
-It is important to keep in mind that solutions to the Euler-Lagrange equation are only guaranteed to be critical points of the functional.
-Their second-order behaviour may be as maxima, minima, or degenerate.
-With a stability analysis, we may be able to determine further restrictions on parameters that patients with spherocytosis are expected to exhibit.
+In order to illustrate the general setting, here is a result for the model case where $c_0 = \lambda = p = 0$ and we are dealing with the Willmore functional and closed Willmore surfaces.
+We say that a smooth isometrically embedded surface $f:\Sigma\rightarrow\R^3$ is weakly mean convex if $H(x) \ge 0$ for all $x\in\Sigma$, and mean convex if $H(x) > 0$ for all $x\in\Sigma$.
+If $K \ge 0$ then weak mean convexity becomes weak convexity and mean convexity becomes convexity.\footnote{Note that in higher dimensions this is typically expressed by saying that the second fundamental form is positive semi-definite or positive definite.
+The given definition is simpler and agrees with this for surfaces.}

+\begin{prop}[Mean convex closed Willmore surfaces] Consider a smoothly embedded closed weakly mean convex orientable surface $f:\Sigma\rightarrow\R^3$.
+Suppose that $c_0 = \lambda = p = 0$.
+Then if $f$ is critical for the Helfrich functional $\SH^{c_0}$, it must be a sphere. \end{prop}